Vykintas1996/MT-Lab4/README.md

 # mediaLab4

+Added additional filter with

+Added slider for filter gain control

 This lab aims to build your first WebRTC app.

 There are many open source alternatives to build a simple communication application like Skype.
 One of the web based solution is WebRTC.
 You can try a huge set of examples: